mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="Break their teeth, God, in their mouth.
+text="**Break their teeth**, God, in their mouth.
 Break out the great teeth of the young lions, YHWH." verse="Psalm 58:6"
 %}

 {% include verse.html
 text="Arise, YHWH!
 Save me, my God!
-For you have struck all of my enemies on the cheek bone.
-You have broken the teeth of the wicked." verse="Psalm 3:7"
+For you have struck all of my enemies on the cheek bone. **You have broken the teeth of the wicked.**" verse="Psalm 3:7"
 %}
 </div>